Kentucky: Law and government

 Kentucky is one of four U.S. states to officially use the term commonwealth.
 The term was used for Kentucky as it had also been used by Virginia, from which Kentucky was created.
 The term has no particular significance in its meaning and was chosen to emphasize the distinction from the status of royal colonies as a place governed for the general welfare of the populace.
-Kentucky was originally styled as the "State of Kentucky" in the act admitting it to the union since that is how it was referred to in Kentucky's first constitution.
+Kentucky was originally styled as the "State of Kentucky" in the act admitting it to the Union and its first constitution.

-The commonwealth term was used in citizen petitions submitted between 1786 and 1792 for the creation of the state.
+The "Commonwealth" term was used in citizen petitions submitted between 1786 and 1792 for the creation of the state.
 It was also used in the title of a history of the state that was published in 1834 and was used in various places within that book in references to Virginia and Kentucky.
-The other three states officially called "commonwealths" are Massachusetts, Pennsylvania, and Virginia.
-Puerto Rico and the Northern Mariana Islands are also formally commonwealths.
+The other three states officially called "commonwealths" are Massachusetts, Pennsylvania, and Virginia; the territories of Puerto Rico and the Northern Mariana Islands are also formally commonwealths.

 Kentucky is one of only five states that elect their state officials in odd-numbered years (the others being Louisiana, Mississippi, New Jersey, and Virginia).
 Kentucky holds elections for these offices every four years in the years preceding Presidential election years.
-Thus, Kentucky held gubernatorial elections in 2011, 2015 and 2019.
+Thus, Kentucky held gubernatorial elections in 2015, 2019 and 2023.

 Executive branch

 The executive branch is headed by the governor, who serves as both head of state and head of government.
-The lieutenant governor may or may not have executive authority depending on whether the person is a member of the Governor's cabinet.
+The lieutenant governor may or may not have executive authority depending on whether the person is a member of the governor's cabinet.
 Under the current Kentucky Constitution, the lieutenant governor assumes the duties of the governor only if the governor is incapacitated.
 (Before 1992 the lieutenant governor assumed power any time the governor was out of the state.)
 The governor and lieutenant governor usually run on a single ticket (also per a 1992 constitutional amendment) and are elected to four-year terms.
 The current governor is Andy Beshear, and the lieutenant governor is Jacqueline Coleman.
 Both are Democrats.

 The executive branch is organized into the following "cabinets", each headed by a secretary who is also a member of the governor's cabinet: